LOCAL INVESTMENTS YOU CAN MAKE

 How you can invest:

-Why should we invest at the local level?
+Why invest at the local level?

 Not only does investing locally provide entrepreneurs and local businesses in Alaska with the money needed to grow their business, but your money is recirculated within the local community and actually GROWS.